- AP/A-Level policy

 Please note that due to the overlap policy, double majoring in Computer Science and Data Science is not permitted.

-- Collaborate with a full-time CS faculty member who will supervise and guide your independent work.
+- Collaborate with a full-time CS faculty member who will supervise and guide your independent work as your independent study advisor.

 - Fill out this form with your independent study advisor.
 You will need to discuss credit hours, course title, course description, and how you will be evaluated.
 Please be concise.

-- Email completed form to your CS undergraduate coordinator.
-If you have questions please email the UG coordinator or you mey Click here to schedule an appointment with a UG coordinator.
+- Email completed form to your CS program coordinator.
+If you have questions please email the program coordinator or you may Click here to schedule an appointment.

 Things to note: